Ekphrasis

 MoMa, New York

-Under the canopy of a 3 pump Station
+Under the canopy of this 3 pump Station

 Merging metal and sky a deep Dieselrot